Johanna Konta career statistics

 Johanna Konta is a British former professional tennis player who was ranked as high as No. 4 in the world.
 She won four singles titles on the WTA Tour, as well as eleven singles and four doubles titles on the ITF Circuit in her career.
 Below is a list of her career achievements and titles won.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup (Fed Cup), Hopman Cup and Olympic Games are included in win–loss records.